DaleXiao/pMobbin/README.md

-A python project to get files from Mobbin, code by Gemini, lol.
+A python project to get files from Mobbin, code by Gemini, Codex, and Claude 4, no code by human, lol.

 Recommend to deploy via Docker